 What the Morelli Law Firm Can Do for You

-- Investigating your case: It is important to gather as much evidence as possible to prove both that malpractice took place and that it had a negative impact on your life.
+- Investigating your case: It is essential to gather as much evidence as possible to prove both that malpractice took place and that it had a negative impact on your life.
 Your lawyer can hire experts to testify on your behalf.

 - Communicating on your behalf: Speaking directly to the other side gives them a chance to use your words against you.
 Let your lawyer do the talking instead.